-A delicious homemade bakery style white cake that has a great texture and is sturdy enough for stacking layers.
+A delicious homemade bakery style white cake that has a great texture and is sturdy enough for stacking tiers.
 It’s perfect for diy wedding cakes, fun birthday cakes or any special occasion!
 This recipe can make a 6 and 8 inch cake, or a 10 inch cake.

 If you are used to baking cakes from mixes, don’t run.
 If you think just because this cake is from scratch that it’s not worth the effort, you are wrong!

 What makes this different than a standard cake recipe?

 Homemade cakes do not have to be fussy or hard.
 This cake is really simple, uses straight forward ingredients and there’s no steps that involve gently folding or whipping to stiff peaks.